ErnestThePoet/js-https/README.md

 ```

 With a correctly implemented backend server, you should see the actual response data in the console, just as what you would see without js-https.
-If you run our demo backend implementation, you will also see the decrypted request data in your Springboot terminal.
+If you run either of our backend demo implementations, you will also see the decrypted request data in your Springboot or Django terminal.

 ## API